Greystone (Durham, North Carolina)

-Greystone, also known as the James E. Stagg House, is a historic home located at Durham, Durham County, North Carolina.
+Greystone, also known as the James E. Stagg House, is a historic mansion located at Durham, Durham County, North Carolina.
 It was designed by architect Charles Christian Hook and built in 1911.
-It is a 2 1/2-story, six bay, Châteauesque style granite, limestone, and brick dwelling.
+It is a 2 1/2-story, six-bay, Châteauesque style granite, limestone, and brick dwelling.
 It features a deep porch with porte cochere, projecting bays with conical roofs, tall chimney stacks, and a high hipped roof with numerous dormers and heavy yellow-green clay tiles.
 The house was divided into six apartments about 1961.

 It was listed on the National Register of Historic Places in 1982.